 A Survey to Assess CHC Readiness to Launch Health Professions Training Programs: Readiness to Train Assessment Tool (RTAT)

 As part of the HP-ET Initiative, Community Health Center (CHC), Inc. developed the Readiness to Train Assessment Tool (RTAT) survey to assist health centers in assessing and improving their readiness to engage in health professions training programs.
 CPCA encouraged health centers to participate in this survey tool between September 2020 and February 2021.
 CPCA will use survey results to develop and deliver training/technical assistance (T/TA) on health professions training and workforce strategic planning that help health centers reach their workforce development goals.
 On June 23rd, 2021, CHC, Inc. shared an initial RTAT report with CPCA and timeline for the next phases of data release.
-Please view the webcast below to learn more about this new timeline and initial report findings.
+Please view the webcast and resources below to learn more about this new timeline and initial report findings.